bueltge/debug-objects/readme.txt

 == Changelog ==
 = 2.1.3 =
-* Fix, enhanced itesm for global php variables on php tab
+* Fix, enhanced items for global php variables on php tab

 = 2.1.2 =
 * Fix for use an private method